QUASI-DEV/www/md/faq.md

 ### Will it be a lot of work?

-The Proposals to a DAO define how much or how little control over its operational responsibilities a DAO 'outsources' to the Service Provider for each project or product.
-It can range from an "every little details left to token holders" approach with weekly votes to a "100% hands off" approach equivalent to putting a DAO's trust into the Service Provider capability to execute on the concept.
+The Proposals to a DAO define how much or how little control over its operational responsibilities a DAO 'outsources' to a Contractor for any given project, task or product.
+It can range from an "every little details left to token holders" approach with weekly votes to a "100% hands off" approach equivalent to putting a DAO's trust into the Contractor's capability to execute on the concept.
 A DAO's underlying code is generic enough to support both - or anything in between.

 ### What can a DAO do exactly?

-A DAO can commission a Service Provider to implement a technology or develop a product by signing a smart contract.
-The smart contract specifies the terms of the relationship between a DAO and its Service Provider.
+A DAO can commission a Contractor to implement a technology or develop a product by signing a smart contract.
+The smart contract specifies the terms of the relationship between a DAO and its Contractor.

-Once the Service Provider's Proposal has been approved, a DAO can call functions on this smart contract, setting the values of operating parameters.
-What parameters are available depend on the Service Provider's smart contract and can range from a 'hands off' approach to having a DAO hold complete operational control.
+Once a Contractor's Proposal has been approved, a DAO can call functions on this smart contract, setting the values of operating parameters.
+What parameters are available depend on the Contractor's smart contract and can range from a 'hands off' approach to having a DAO hold complete operational control.

 ### Can a DAO acts on more than one Proposal?

 Of course.
-No business can predict the future, not even a DAO - so it's expected for DAOs to review thier engagement with their Service Provider at regular intervals.
-New Proposals can be submitted by the Service Provider at anytime - each of these can be as simple or as complex as needed as the terms are written in a turing complete smart contract language.
+No business can predict the future, not even a DAO - so it's expected for DAOs to review their engagement with their Contractors at regular intervals.
+New Proposals can be submitted by any Token Holder at anytime - each of these can be as simple or as complex as needed as the terms are written as part of Ethereum smart contracts.

 ### Can the term of a Proposal be explained in plain English?

-Yes, the Proposal smart contract itself can a hash of a plain English document - holding the Service Provider responsible for its Proposal.
+Yes, the Proposal smart contract itself can a hash of a plain English document - holding the Contractor responsible for its Proposal.

-### Can a DAO fire a Service Provider?
+### Can a DAO fire a Contractor?

 Of course.
 Proposals will usually include a total amount (say, USD 5M to complete project A), an initial deposit (USD 1M to bootstrap project A) and a monthly payment (for example, USD 200K / month for 20 months).
-At anytime, a DAO can stop the regular payments if it is dissatisfied by the Service Provider, effectively firing it.
+At anytime, a DAO can stop the regular payments if it is dissatisfied by the Contractor, effectively firing it.

-We believe a relationship where a DAO stays in control of its ether is actually more beneficial to both parties.
+We believe a relationship where a DAO stays in control of its ether is actually more beneficial to all parties.

 ### How will DAO votes take place?